 In addition to reordering canvases in the Sidebar, you can also drag layers and objects from one canvas to another.
 To duplicate a layer or object and add it to another canvas, hold the Option key and drag it into the canvas or layer where you’d like it.

-If you have OmniGraffle Pro, you can also have Shared Layers, which appear on every canvas in your project.
-For more information about Shared Layers, see Sharing Layers with Multiple Canvases (PRO)
+If you have OmniGraffle Pro, you can also have Shared Layers, which appear on multiple canvases in your project.
+For more information about shared layers, see Sharing Layers with Multiple Canvases (PRO)